surajbhide/TNW/README.md

 ### TODO
 - Add a section on upcoming features
 - Add a section on how somebody can build this on their own machine

+### Features to work on
+- Use Ninject or some IoC container
+- Use automappers to map viewmodels to models
+- Use more view models
+- better UI to input data
+- graph asset values over time
+- use a different bootstrap theme